initbiz/initbiz.github.io/selenium2tests/index.md

 ## How-to
 ### System requirements
-1. Java 8 installed in default location of your platform (for example `/usr/bin/java` for linux)
+1. Java 8 installed in default location of your platform (for example `/usr/bin/java` for Linux)
-1. Driver of the browser you want to use for tests (for example [ChromeDriver](http://chromedriver.chromium.org/getting-started))
+1. The driver of the browser you want to use for tests (for example [ChromeDriver](http://chromedriver.chromium.org/getting-started))

 > **Note for Linux users**
 >